Checking In On Tuition Freezes — The James G. Martin Center for Academic Renewal

 1. Revenues and expenses both play a role: Purdue focused on increasing revenues (through out-of-state tuition and fundraising) and decreasing expenses (cutting merit raises, trimming unnecessary expenses, and letting go of excess staff and underperforming programs).

-Despite potential drawbacks, tuition freezes can greatly benefit universities and serve students.2.
-Additional appropriations aren’t required: While some freezes are supplemented by state funding, Purdue’s occurred without additional funds due to lean spending.
+Despite potential drawbacks, tuition freezes can greatly benefit universities and serve students.
+2. Additional appropriations aren’t required: While some freezes are supplemented by state funding, Purdue’s occurred without additional funds due to lean spending.

 3. Cutting the budget doesn’t mean cutting quality: Purdue has maintained its academic quality and continues to perform well in university rankings.